Terminal stage of highly viscous flow: Comparison to experiment

-The new shear relaxation data in squalane \cite{squa2017} include a measurement of the secondary relaxation peak at 148 K, about twenty degrees below the glass temperature, allowing for a fit of its parameters without any disturbing influence of the flow process.
+In the third example squalane, one has to deal with a strong secondary relaxation peak.
+The new shear relaxation data in squalane \cite{squa2017} include the measurement of the secondary relaxation peak at 148 K, about twenty degrees below the glass temperature, allowing for a fit of its parameters without any disturbing influence of the flow process.
 Previous investigations of molecular glass formers in the glass phase with the much more powerful dielectric spectroscopy \cite{gainaru} have demonstrated that secondary relaxation peaks are well described in terms of a gaussian in thermal activation barriers, with a maximum barrier $V_G$ and a full width at half maximum which is about $V_G/2$.
-Fig 1. shows that, for a microscopic $\tau_0=10^{-13}$ s, the data at 148 K in squalane \cite{squa2017} are well described with $V_G=0.264$ eV and a full width at half maximum of $0.53V_G$, close to the values $V_G=0.27$ eV and the full width at half maximum of $0.45V_G$ of the earlier fit \cite{bu2018b} of the old data \cite{nibo}.
-The value found for $V_G$ can be understood quantitatively in terms of a Helfand crankshaft motion \cite{helfand} in the polymer chain.
+Fig. 3 shows that, for a microscopic $\tau_0=10^{-13}$ s, the data at 148 K in squalane \cite{squa2017} are well described by $V_G=0.264$ eV and a full width at half maximum of $0.53V_G$, close to the values $V_G=0.27$ eV and the full width at half maximum of $0.45V_G$ of the earlier fit \cite{bu2018b} of the old data \cite{nibo}.
+The value found for $V_G$ can be understood quantitatively in terms of a Helfand crankshaft motion \cite{helfand} in the polymer chain, as explained in detail in reference \cite{bu2018b}.

 The gaussian description is obviously better than the Cole-Cole function used in the electric-circuit equivalent model to fit the shear relaxation data \cite{squa2017}, and has the additional advantage that the two parameters $V_G$ and full width at half maximum can be considered to be temperature-independent.
 With this assumption, and a temperature-independent Kohlrausch $\beta$ of 1/2, both sets of shear relaxation data \cite{nibo,squa2017} were fitted again in terms of the shear misfit model.
-Table I lists the four free parameters $G$, $\tau_c$, $a_G$, and $f_K$ of the fit for the old data \cite{nibo}.
+Table III lists the four free parameters $G$, $\tau_c$, $a_G$, and $f_K$ of the new fit for the old data \cite{nibo}.
 For the new data \cite{squa2017}, the parameters were the same within experimental error, with the only difference that the $G$-values of the old data were a factor of 1.3 larger than the ones for the new data.